 The MTC play series in The Studio at Stage II has been partially underwritten with a major grant from The Harold and Mimi Steinberg Charitable Trust and the project will be known as "The Studio at Stage II — The Harold and Mimi Steinberg New Play Series," according to MTC leaders Lynne Meadow (artistic director), Barry Grove (executive producer) and Mandy Greenfield (artistic producer).

+Additionally, as part of The Studio at Stage II, MTC and the nonprofit producing/development organization Ars Nova (Jason Eagan, artistic director; Jeremy Blocker, managing director) will partner on a new initiative called The Writer's Room, billed as "a program to commission, develop and support playwrights in the process of creating new work for the stage."
+MTC and Ars Nova will announce members of The Writer's Room later this year.
 In a statement, Greenfield, MTC's artistic producer in charge of Off-Broadway content, said, "MTC's producing history in Stage II includes early works from many playwrights who, over time and with many productions across MTC's campus of venues, became part of the fabric of MTC.
 The Studio at Stage II will be a place for artists to work and for audiences with an appetite for risk, adventure, and bold theatricality to meet that work."

 Here's more about The Studio at Stage II at a glance: